Driving operational change

 - Increasing the quality of LPR’s customer base by exiting unprofitable customers and supporting the CEO to develop a key account management structure.

 LPR’s profitability and cash flow generation improved significantly during our ownership, with EBITDA increasing by over 40%.

 In 2006 we appointed advisers in both London and Paris to run a sale process.
 The process received interest from both potential trade buyers and private equity houses, with various offers being made for the platform.

-This culminated in our sale of LPR to AtriA Capital in July 2006, resulting in a gross multiple of 7.9x and a gross IRR of 175%.
+This culminated in our sale of LPR to AtriA Capital in July 2006.

 Date of investment: September 2004